Art has been the key to my survival. My goal is to help others find a practice that helps them heal.

 Learn to Make Your Own Anime Character

 Students will be introduced to the fundamentals of creating original anime and manga-style characters.
-Drawing inspiration from popular series such as One Piece, Naruto, Fruit Baskets, etc., the workshop will guide students in developing original characters (OCs) that can be used in future comic projects or as standalone creative work.
+Drawing inspiration from popular series, the workshop guides students in developing original characters that can be used in future comic projects or as standalone creative work.

 Anime Fighter OCs

-Students create original characters (magical girls, fighters, heroes, villains, etc.) along with their powers and combat moves.
-This can stand alone as a one-time workshop or expand into a series culminating in a tournament where all characters “battle” until one OC is standing (a favorite activity among my middle schoolers at Mt.
-Royal) or the OCs can work collaboratively to defeat enemies together.
+Students create original characters — magical girls, fighters, heroes, villains, and more — complete with powers and combat moves.
+This can stand alone as a one-time workshop or expand into a series culminating in a tournament where all characters battle it out, or work collaboratively to defeat a common enemy.

 Anime Plot Generator

-Students roll dice to randomly select from categories of genres, character types, and settings displayed on a large sheet of presentation paper.
-They then can create prose stories, comic panels, or character designs based on their prompt.
+Students roll dice to randomly select from categories of genres, character types, and settings.
+They then create prose stories, comic panels, or character designs based on their results.

 Anime OC Random Generator

-Using the same dice-rolling method as above, students will create original characters based on randomly selected physical traits, personalities, and character archetypes.
-This activity results in three unique character designs per student.
+Using the same dice-rolling method, students create original characters based on randomly selected physical traits, personalities, and character archetypes, resulting in three unique character designs per student.

 MerMay

-Students will learn how to create a comic on a single page.
-The workshop will cover techniques for expressive character design, effective visual storytelling, and other key elements of comic creation.
-All experience levels are welcome, and students will have the opportunity to bring their own ideas to life in a finished one-pagecomic using the same tools and techniques as professional cartoonists use.
+Students will learn how to create a complete comic on a single page, covering expressive character design, visual storytelling, and other key elements of the form.
+All experience levels are welcome.
+Students will bring their own ideas to life using the same tools and techniques as professional cartoonists.

-How Comics Can Be A Useful Education Tool (Lecture)
+How Comics Can Be a Useful Educational Tool (Lecture)

-This lecture examines how comics can serve as effective tools for teaching English to ESOL students across age groups.
-Emphasizing the combination of visual and textual storytelling, the session will highlight how comics can support language development in an engaging and accessible way.
-Comics can strengthen language skills through creative writing, encourage self-expression, provide a flexible and low-pressure creative outlet, and build confidence while affirming students’ identities.
-The lecture will also address the role of comics in humanizing refugee and immigrant narratives, empowering students to share their experiences and perspectives in their own voices.
+This lecture examines how comics can serve as effective tools for teaching English to ESOL students of all ages.
+Topics include how comics support language development through visual and textual storytelling, encourage self-expression, provide a low-pressure creative outlet, and build confidence while affirming students' identities.
+The lecture also addresses the role of comics in humanizing refugee and immigrant narratives, empowering students to share their experiences in their own voices.
+Examples of past student work and lesson materials will be shared throughout.